Trusted WordPress tutorials, when you need them most.

 Creating a custom search algorithm using SearchWP

 Content that matches an attribute with high relevancy will appear higher in the search results.
-By contrast, content that matches an attribute that has less relevancy will appear lower in the user’s search results.
+By contrast, content that matches an attribute that has less relevance will appear lower in the user’s search results.

-To give an attribute greater weight, simply move its slider to the right.
 In the following image, the search engine will place more value on matches in the post title than on matches in the post’s content.

 Customizing the applicable attributes relevance slider